jcsilva/jcsilva.github.io/_posts/2017-03-18-compile-kaldi-android.markdown

 ## Compile OpenBlas for Android

 #### Download source

 ```
 git clone https://github.com/xianyi/OpenBLAS
 ```

 When I was compiling this code, the most recent commit	 had SHA 99880f7.
-I believe these should work with most recent code versions.
+I believe these instructions should work with most recent code versions.
 But if you face any problem, you can checkout this specific version.

 #### Add the Android toolchain to your path

 ```
 export PATH=/tmp/my-android-toolchain:$PATH
 ```
 where `/tmp/my-android-toolchain` is the path to the standalone-toolchain installed in the previous step.

 #### Build without Fortran for ARMV7

 ```
 make TARGET=ARMV7 HOSTCC=gcc CC=arm-linux-androideabi-gcc NOFORTRAN=1 libs
 ```

 #### Install library

 ```
 make install PREFIX=`pwd`/install
 ```